Adamello Ski Mountaineering Traverse

 1. Day 1

-Once at the hut, we can either relax or take a short tour in the surrounding area, depending on time and snow conditions.
-Dinner and overnight at Rifugio Mandrone, with great views of the Adamello glacier.
+Once at the hut, depending on time and snow conditions, we may either relax or head out for a short tour in the surrounding area.
+Dinner and overnight at Rifugio Mandrone, with impressive views over the Adamello glacier.

 2. Day 2

-From Mandrone we ascend gentle glacier terrain towards Cresta Croce, reaching the historic WWI military position and the famous Cannone 149G.
-It’s a special place where mountain history and ski mountaineering really meet.
+From Mandrone we skin up on gentle glaciated terrain towards Cresta Croce, reaching the historic First World War military positions and the famous Cannone 149G.
+It’s a unique place, where ski mountaineering and mountain history come together in a very tangible way.

-We continue towards Rifugio Lobbia Alta for dinner and overnight.
-The hut has a small WW1 museum and an impressive viewpoint over the Adamello—sunsets up here are often unforgettable.
+From here we continue towards Rifugio Lobbia Alta for dinner and overnight.
+The hut hosts a small WWI museum and offers a remarkable viewpoint over the Adamello massif—sunsets here are often memorable.

 3. Day 3

-Depending on the weather and the group, we pick the most suitable option for the day: an ascent such as Lares or Dosson di Genova, or a classic Adamello line if conditions allow.
+Depending on weather, conditions and the group, we choose the most suitable objective for the day.
+Possible ascents include Monte Lares, Dosson di Genova, or another classic Adamello line if conditions allow.

 4. Day 4

-Long and scenic descent back towards Ponte di Legno.
-Pisgana is the classic line here, wide and flowing, but when conditions allow a descent via Passo dell’Adamello is an elegant alternative — quieter and equally panoramic.
+A long and scenic descent brings us back towards Ponte di Legno.
+The Pisgana Glacier is the classic option here: wide, flowing and very satisfying on skis.
+When conditions allow, the descent via Passo dell’Adamello is an excellent alternative—quieter, elegant and just as panoramic.

-If we choose the Passo dell’Adamello option, a local taxi/transfer will take us back to Ponte di Legno or Passo del Tonale at the end of the tour.
+If we choose the Passo dell’Adamello option, a local transfer will take us back to Ponte di Legno or Passo del Tonale at the end of the tour.

 Requirements